 Similarly, good accommodation is another essential part of the trek as it determines your body to get ready for the next day’s trek.
 Enough rest and sleep are very essential during high-altitude treks.

-So, during the Lobuje Peak Climbing, you get decent accommodation in lodges, guest houses, and tents.
+So, during the Lobuche Peak Climbing, you get decent accommodation in lodges, guest houses, and tents.
 Also, it is advised to carry a sleeping bag with you to have a comfortable and warm sleep.

-Lobuje Peak Climbing is one of the touch peaks to climb in Nepal where the climber has to ascend 45 degrees on a snowy trail.
+Lobuche Peak Climbing is one of the touch peaks to climb in Nepal where the climber has to ascend 45 degrees on a snowy trail.
 Also, with an altitude level of over 6000+, it might be quite challenging for new trekkers.

 However, for experienced trekkers and climbers, the expedition can be completed with ease.